kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 You need to eat well and stay healthy.

-In terms of attitude you need to cooperate with your boss and team learders.
+In terms of attitude, you need to cooperate with your boss and team leaders.

 You need to have the mindset of a problem solver.